anisite/YamlHttpClient/README.md

 								 .LoadFromFile(file, "myHttpCall"));

 // Here the magic - Build Http message - Dynamically
-// from config with your object as data source, see yaml config bellow var request = httpClient.BuildRequestMessage(anyInputObject);
+// from config with your object as data source, see yaml config below var request = httpClient.BuildRequestMessage(anyInputObject);

 // Inspect content if needed